Show: NBC’s Brooklyn Nine-Nine

 As women, though Rosa and Amy were polar opposites, the two fighting for each other and rooting for each other always resulted in some of the strongest episodes (like taking down a perp in a wedding dress because your friend was adamant that you try them on).
 The loyalty to one another never faltered and neither ever expected the other to change their ways though they were always there to point them in the needed directions.
 The same can be said about all that Gina sets in motion during “Four Movements” where she makes it clear that though she doesn’t show it, the squad is more important to her than anyone else she has ever known.
 Near or far, she’ll be rooting for them.

-In the same way that Rosa’s belief in Amy helped her understand that she didn’t need to seek respect or approval because she has it all, Holt and Terry were always there to remind her that she could reach even higher potentials in her career.
+In the same way that Rosa’s belief in Amy helped her understand that she didn’t need to seek respect or approval because she has it all, Holt and Terry were always there to remind her that she could reach even higher potential in her career.
 Amy Santiago might not always need help studying, but where she was stressed, she had a team behind her to always encourage her.
 And in the same way, Amy believed in each of them with such overwhelming intensity, it was the hope they needed in trying times.
 (Scully and Hitchcock excluded, naturally.
 But hey, she might have done wonders for them too.)

-A superlative example of just how much the team is willing to do for another, for Rosa especially, can be found in episodes like “Game Night” (5×10) and “Show Me Going” (5×20).
+A superlative example of just how much the team is willing to do for one another, for Rosa especially, can be found in episodes like “Game Night” (5×10) and “Show Me Going” (5×20).
 When Rosa comes out to the team as bisexual and they learn that her family won’t be attending game night, the squad chooses to make it a regular part of their week by being there with her.

 While one family states they need time, another jumps to be her constant company, wherever and whenever she needs it.
 We see those same lengths crossed when they learn she is part of a hostage situation, and their concerns are channeled into doing what’s necessary to prepare for her to come back in a better situation than the one she’s left it in.